 Most of the buildings erected in Vancouver are shown on Emporis with an estimated height, using some formula for x stories equals y height.
 Emporis knows full well that the ceiling heights between floors vary widely which is why the 805 Broadway building in Vancouver is as tall on the 10th floor as the Smith Tower is on the 13th.

 They have omitted several tall buildings from any height estimation at all including St. James Proto Cathedral which is well over 100 feet tall.
 It’s not like Saint James is a new structure, jeez it was built in 1885 and stood as the tallest building downtown from 1885-1966.
+It was one of the tallest buildings in Pacific Northwest in the 19th Century.
 Furthermore, they haven’t added any of Vancouver’s newest buildings including the Kirkland Tower which is already built up to a height that would place it in the top 5 on their list.
 They also have a clearly inaccurate measurement on the Firstenburg Tower at Peace Health SW Washington Medical Center.
 They list it at 160 feet tall, it is NOT that tall, they are way off the mark.
 It is at best 145 feet tall.
 Furthering the inaccuracies, they list 500 Broadway as 100 feet tall.
 At best, 500 Broadway rises 85 feet above the street.
 Despite their sterling reputation, it seems Emporis has done very sloppy work in Vancouver USA.
+(Updated 5/5/22: Emporis has made some significant updates to their site including some corrections to improve accuracy).

 I have spent the last few years using two tools to help determine the actual height as near as possible with my limited resources, for Vancouver’s taller buildings.
 These tools include an app that uses triangulation.
 This method requires an accurate measurement from a level point across the street to the base of the building to calculate heights.
 I have also used Google’s quasi accurate 3D path tool on Google Earth.

 OK so dropping the comparison of industrial buildings at the port and unoccupied mast poles, here is a list of Vancouver’s tallest buildings in the downtown area.
 I am using the height including architectural crowns and large mechanical or occupied penthouses, but not small mechanical penthouses or simple roof access points, nor antennae or flag poles.
-Minimum height 100 feet.
-Under construction or completed buildings only.
+Minimum height 100 feet or 6 stories.
+Approved and/or under construction or completed buildings only.
 Over the next 3-5 years this list will more than double in size.
 I am tracking 16 projects in planning or proposal stages that will exceed 100 feet (30.5m) in height in the Downtown and Waterfront area.
+There are footnotes for many of these structures height claims.
+Orange text denotes under construction.
+Green text denotes approved but not yet under construction.

 - 805 Broadway: 165 feet, 10 stories, office, 1984 ^